 In the 2007 amendment to 10 CFR 835 a provision was added to 10 CFR 835.702(b) regarding the recording of internal dose (committed effective dose or committed equivalent dose).
-The provision allows for not recording of any positive monitoring result estimated to correspond to an individual receiving less than 0.01 rems (0.1 mSv) committed effective dose.
+The provision allows for not recording of any positive monitoring result estimated to correspond to an individual receiving less than 0.01 rem (0.1 mSv) committed effective dose.
 Typically, this would be for very sensitive bioassay protocols or for radionuclides which are easy to detect at very low doses (e.g., routine tritium bioassay).
 The bioassay or air monitoring result used to make the estimate shall be maintained in accordance with 10 CFR 835.703(b) and the unrecorded internal dose estimated for any individual in a year shall not exceed the applicable monitoring threshold at 10 CFR 835.402(c).

 All confirmed occupational intakes, above the decision level (i.e., the statistical decision level), shall be assessed.
-Based on each assessment, for positive monitoring results corresponding to doses greater than 0.01 rems (0.1 mSv) committed effective dose $E{50}$ , doses shall be calculated for each intake during the calendar year.
+Based on each assessment, doses shall be calculated for each intake during the calendar year for positive monitoring results corresponding to doses greater than 0.01 rem (0.1 mSv) committed effective dose E{50} .